quark-engine/quark-script/CWE-94/README.md

 Let’s use this [APK](https://github.com/oversecured/ovaa) and the above APIs to show how the Quark script finds this vulnerability.

-First, we design a detection rule `loadExternalCode.json` to spot on behavior using the method createPackageContext.
-Then, we find the caller method that calls the createPackageContext.
-Finally, we check if the method checks signatures are called in the caller method for verification.
+First, we design a detection rule `loadExternalCode.json` to spot on behavior using the method `createPackageContext`.
+Then, we find the caller method that calls the `createPackageContext`.
+Finally, we check if the method `checkSignatures` is called in the caller method for verification.

 ## Quark Script: CWE-94.py
 ```python